mcvickerlab/WASP2/README.md

 **Optional Arguments**
 - -o/--out_file: Output file to write analysis results to.
 (Default. ai_results.tsv)
 - --min: Minimum allele count needed for analysis.
 (Default.
 10)
+- -p/--pseudocount: Pseudocount added when measuring allelic imbalance.
+(Default.
+1)
 - -m/--model: Model used for measuring imbalance dispersion parameter.
 Choice of "single" or "linear" (Default. "single")
 - --region_col: Name of region column for current data.
 Use 'region' for ATAC-seq.
 Plans for 'genes' for RNA-seq and 'SNP' for per SNP.
 Recommended to leave blank.
 (Default: Auto-parses if none provided)
+- --groupby: Report allelic imbalance by parent group instead of feature level in RNA-seq counts.
+Name of parent column.
+Not valid if no parent column or if using ATAC-seq peaks.
+(Default: Report by feature level instead of parent level)

 &nbsp;